 - Coronavirus disease 2019 (COVID-19).
 People who have severe symptoms of COVID-19 have an increased risk of pulmonary embolism.

-Blood clots are more likely to form during periods of inactivity, such as:
+Blood clots are more likely to form during longer than usual periods of inactivity, such as:

 Other risk factors